XuZhang-XZ/Bridging-the-gap-between-GRACE-and-GRACE-FO-using-a-hydrological-model/README.md

 Please cite orinigial article：Zhang, X. et al. Bridging the gap between GRACE and GRACE-FO using a hydrological model.
 Science of The Total Environment, 153659, doi:https://doi.org/10.1016/j.scitotenv.2022.153659 (2022).

+Frequently Asked Questions
+1. The unit of my reconstruction data is millimeter.
+Please divide my TWS data by 10 to combine with GRACE TWS products.
+2. The coordinates of my reconstruction need to be aligned with raw GRACE TWS data.
+3. GRACE products, as well as my reconstruction data, are only available for a large region.
+The native resolution of GRACE TWS is 3x3 degree equal-area, approximately 333*333 km^2.